-Specifies the name of the distinct type of the column.
-If a distinct type name is specified without a schema name, the distinct type name is resolved by searching the schemas on the function path (defined by the FUNCPATH preprocessing option for static SQL and by the CURRENT FUNCTION PATH register for dynamic SQL).
+For a user-defined type that is a distinct type.
+If a distinct type name is specified without a schema name, the distinct type name is resolved by searching the schemas on the SQL path (defined by the FUNCPATH preprocessing option for static SQL and by the CURRENT PATH register for dynamic SQL).